 The Science of Setting Boundaries When You're Afraid of Rejection

 Your nervous system processes social rejection partly using the same region as physical pain.
-So when your system is in protection mode, saying "no" feels as threatening as actual danger.
+To define boundaries: boundaries are the limits we set to protect our emotional, physical, and mental well-being, and they help communicate how we want to be treated.
+So when your system is in protection mode, saying “no” feels as threatening as actual danger.

 The Boundary Paradox for Socially Anxious People